-The UK Foodservice industry is confident of revenue growth in 2012
+The UK Foodservice industry is confident of

 Respondents from companies operating in the profit sector channels are confident with regards to the growth of the foodservice industry over the next 12 months.
 In total, 62% of respondents from the profit sector channels are “very confident” or “confident” about revenue growth.
 The highest levels of optimism are identified among foodservice operators in the catering channel, with 82% of such respondents confident of growth.
 The ongoing recovery of the UK’s economy, rising employment opportunities, the London 2012 Olympic Games and expectations of an increase in disposable income are projected to drive revenue growth within the foodservice industry in 2012.